 Even if you’re on vacay, your bills will still be due.
-Set up autopay, and pay off your credit cards before you go so you won’t be surprised with a late payment fine upon your return.
+Set up autopay, and/or pay off your credit cards before you go so you won’t be surprised with a late payment fine upon your return.

 Pro-tip: Get a credit card that doesn’t charge foreign transaction fees so you won’t get hit with a bunch of fees every time you use it abroad.
 Our #1 pick is the Chase Sapphire Preferred.
 Read more here!

 11. 1 Week Prior to Your Trip: Register Your Trip

 The last thing to do before you leave that many people forget about is to register your trip with the US embassy.
 You can register for the STEP (Smart Traveler Enrollment Program) here, and it informs the US embassy in the countries that you are visiting that you’ll be there.
 They can then contact you and help you out if an emergency were to arise or if you got your passport lost or stolen, etc.

 It never hurts to add this precautionary step prior to your travels and can save you a lot of trouble later on if you need it.

 There you have it, all the pre-travel checklist items you need to know.
 So whether you’re having a fun week in Mexico, or you’re backpacking across Asia, these are all very important items to remember in order for your trip to go smoothly!

 What items do you typically forget on your pre-travel checklist?
 What else do you do?
 Let us know in the comments!

 Don’t forget to subscribe for more exclusive content and listen to the podcast for amazing stories and destination guides!